-UCSF is required by a number of laws, regulations and policies to assess the risk of information systems that create, store, process or transmit UCSF data.
-This activity helps UCSF meet federal and state laws and regulations and University policies.
+UCSF is required by a number of policies, laws, and regulations to assess the security risk of information systems that handle UCSF data.

 What is an IT security risk assessment at UCSF?

 The IT security risk assessment process collects information about each of our information systems and scores their security compliance.
-The process, called a distributed systems technical risk assessment, measures the security aspects of all computing devices associated with the system including servers, desktop computers and laptops, phones, tablets, routers, switches, network connections and other technologies.
+The process measures the security aspects of all computing devices associated with the system including servers, desktop computers and laptops, mobile devices, network hardware, and other related technologies.

-All the questions inside the risk assessment are answered by assertions, meaning that the UCSF system owner (the person who purchases or leases the system on behalf of UCSF) must understand the system and have completed all design elements, including creation of the supporting documentation.
+The questions that make us the risk assessment are answered by assertions, and the UCSF system owner (the UCSF employee who maintains or purchases the system) must understand the system design and use case.

 Risk assessment requirements